babyygemperor/github-action-push-to-another-repository/README.md

-# GitHub Action to push to another repository
+# GitHub Action to push to TUM Bitbucket

 Basic GitHub action to automatically push the current repository to another repository.